Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story is batting .170 with seven doubles, a home run and five walks.
+- Story has eight doubles, a home run and five walks while hitting .190.

-- Story has reached base via a hit in 10 games this year (of 24 played), and had multiple hits in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.